 - By July 30 – All applicants will be notified whether they have been accepted to the program.

 - Week of September 20: Program Kick Off

 By 2025, 75% of the workforce will be Millennials.
 Younger nonprofit board and committee members add vital diversity to nonprofit boards.
 They bring different perspectives, ask fresh questions, and can provide new skill sets.
 Yet, according to BoardSource, younger leaders are often underrepresented on nonprofit boards.
 Emerging Leaders is focused on reversing that trend.

-Applications to be a nonprofit match are currently closed.
-Contact Molly O’Connell at email@example.com if you would like to be notified about future opportunities.
+Contact Molly O’Connell at firstname.lastname@example.org if you would like to hear more about this opportunity once information is available.

 Emerging Leaders launched in 2010 as Young Emerging Leaders and was seed-funded by Norton Insurance and Financial with WEX sponsorship.
-The Emerging Leaders program has now matched more than 200 young professionals with more than 100 community organizations in Maine.
+The Emerging Leaders program has now connected more than 200 young professionals with more than 100 community organizations in Maine.
 After eight years with Lift360, the Emerging Leaders Program moved to MANP beginning in 2018.
-Current partners include Rippleffect and Portland Symphony Orchestra.